-Pausing and stepping away from our task clears our mind, and we can return to it with renewed energy and sharper vision.
+Pausing and stepping away from our tasks clears our mind, and we can return with renewed energy.
 Is this something you remember to do when you need it?
-If not, how could you help yourself remember it just in time?
+If not, how could you help yourself remember it more regularly, or just in time?

-Individuals that balance their tasks with contemplative practices realize the positive impact this has on their peace of mind, how they relate to others and even on their health.
+Studies show the physical and emotional consequences of a constant focus on doing while overlooking the more profound dimensions of 'being,' such as reflection, spiritual or religious practices, time to recharge and find ourselves, and time to connect with our deeper self.
 It may be as simple as going for a walk, listening to your preferred music, dancing, practicing a sport, playing with children or your pet, gardening or creating art.

 If these are some of the activities that help you unwind, you are on the right path already.
-They are called "contemplative practices" because they engage a different part of our brain, creating a "buffer zone" that permits the release of tensions, after which, often we end up seeing our challenges in a different light.
+They are called "contemplative practices" because they engage a different part of our brain, creating a 'buffer zone' that permits releasing tensions, and many times we end up seeing our challenges in a different light.